UA-112830647-1

 Day 16: Flight from Jomsom to Pokhara.

-An early morning we will take a short flight to Pokhara.
-The view of Annapurna and Dhaulagiri mountains and world’s deepest gorge, Kali Gandaki is stunning.
-Relax whole day in Hotel or wander around Lake Side with fascinating mountains panorama view and nature charming.
-Explore the various interesting places like Mahendra Cave, David’s fall and the various lakes of course.
+In the early morning, we will take a short flight to Pokhara.
+The view of Annapurna and Dhaulagiri mountains and the world’s deepest gorge, Kali Gandaki is stunning.
+Relax the whole day in Hotel or wander around Lake Side with its fascinating mountains panorama view and nature charming.
+Explore the various interesting places like Mahendra Cave, David’s Fall, and the various lakes of course.

 Day 17: Drive back from Pokhara to Kathmandu,(6- 7 hr).

-After breakfast we drive back to Kathmandu in a tourist bus .
-You may also choose to return by a 25 minute flight (not included in package) adding Extra cost.
+After breakfast, we drive back to Kathmandu on a tourist bus.
+You may also choose to return by a 25 minute flight (not included in the package) adding Extra cost.

 Day 18: Departure.